Nutritional Intervention: Impacts on Gut Microbiome, Health, and Productivity of Laying Hens

 Mulder ND.
 Global egg industry outlook 2035: Long-term egg market and investment perspectives.
 World Egg Organisation, 2025.
 Available at: https://www.rabobank.com/knowledge/q011497178-global-egg-industry-outlook-2035-long-term-egg-market-and-investment-perspectives

 Lohmann breeders.
-Lohmann brown layer performance specifications.
+Outstanding performances: LOHMANN layers above the standards.
 Lohmann Breeders, 2025.
 Available at: https://lohmann-breeders.com/outstanding-performances-lohmann-layers-above-the-standards/

 Feng J, Lu M, Wang J, Zhang HJ, Qiu K, Qi GH, et al. Dietary oregano essential oil supplementation improves intestinal functions and alters gut microbiota in late-phase laying hens.
 J Anim Sci Biotechnol.
 2021; 12: 1-15.
 DOI: 10.1186/s40104-020-00529-3